 The Fujitsu FM Towns Marty is this.
 Back when it was released in Japan it was dismissed because of its high price tag and lack of Japanese games, since most of the games for the console were western developed, due to western developers being more gifted with 32-bit machines.
 But it's exactly its huge amount of western developed games and the fact that the console was the very first 32-bit console ever that made it one of the most reckoned holy grails in video game console collecting in the western world.

-Earth 2140 is virtually unknown in Poland.
-Which is the place where the game originated from.
+Earth 2140 is virtually unknown in its native Poland.
 It however did get some good sales in Turkey, due to it being one of the few games with a Turkish language option.

 The Gamate, a Taiwanese game console, is a console that is virtually unknown despite being released in presumably every market except the Japanese one, unless you're in Italy, where the console has found a niche.
 The fact that the people who marketed the gamate in Italy were the same ones which published the NES there seems to be the reason, as all the others were less competent marketingwise.

-Usually, Luigi of the Super Mario Bros. is living in the shadow of his extremely famous brother Mario in the Mushroom Kingdom, but in Paper Mario: The Thousand-Year Door, it is shown that in Rogueport it seems to be the other way around.
+Usually, Luigi is living in the shadow of his extremely famous brother Mario in the Mushroom Kingdom, but in Paper Mario: The Thousand-Year Door, it is shown that in Rogueport it seems to be the other way around.
 Due to a very high-selling book about Luigi, he is far more well-known than his brother.

-Mario & Luigi: Bowser's Inside Story suggests that French Block Peoplenote whom we only find out in Mario & Luigi: Dream Team to be called "Brocks" when more of their species appear Love Bowser.
+Mario & Luigi: Bowser's Inside Story suggests that Brocksnote whom we only find out in Mario & Luigi: Dream Team to be called that Punny Name when more of their species appear love Bowser.
 Broque Monsieur dislikes the Mario Bros. for their block-smashing ways, but accepts help from, aids and routinely deals with Bowser at his shop.
 Madame is friendly with but dismissive of the brothers, but her vivid description of the perfect romantic interest describes some of Bowser's earlier actions, and he winds up giving her many massages.
 With help.
+However, Mario & Luigi: Dream Team reveals this is a subversion, as only Brock Monsieur hates them for their block-smashing waysnote With his friendliness towards them being a facade, as you can discover via an optional cutscene in a Continuity Nod - the other Brocks, Broque Madame included, hold the same opinion towards the Mario Brothers and Bowser as any other race and have neutral feelings towards them at worse.

 In one episode of Telltale's Sam & Max: Freelance Police series of episodic games our heroes are cast as the stars of a TV show called Midtown Cowboys, which in a later episode proves to be insanely popular in Germany despite being cancelled right after the first episode in the U.S.